-As a precursor to a design checklist we will be publishing next week, we thought it would be interesting to try some different experiments on the home pages of popular websites, to see if it was possible to automatically (programmatically) calculate whether a design is good or not.
+As a precursor to a website launch checklist we will be publishing next week, we thought it would be interesting to try some different experiments on the home pages of popular websites, to see if it was possible to automatically (programmatically) calculate whether a design is good or not.
 We chose Apple, Microsoft, 37 Signals, YouTube and Myspace.
 Analysis was carried out on the afternoon of Wednesday 10 June 2009.Note that all images (except the typography hierarchies in the final section) are clickable for larger versions of each image.

 Although not a hard-and-fast rule, a good design should typically (unless the idea is to cause tension through imbalance) take the balance of the composition into consideration, where smaller dark areas can be balanced out by larger areas of lighter areas.

 We brainstormed some mathematical approaches to this; eventually Ben and Carey opted for a vector-based center of mass algorithm, using a weighted luminosity measure of each pixel to determine the weight.

 In the results below, the green dot represents the absolute middle of each screen, with the red dot identifying our calculated center of mass.